-Based in fear, you begin to doubt your own self-worth.
+Based on fear, you begin to doubt your self-worth.

 Writer’s block can make you feel like an idiot.
 You may even think that what you might offer will come out as gibberish!

-What might possibly be the culprit that is causing all the trouble?
+What might be the culprit that is causing all the trouble?

 You feel like you have to produce a masterpiece of literature from the first draft.
 Otherwise, you will see yourself as a failure.